iQuerz/iQScript/README.md

 **v1.1**: (Fixed "file explorer not opening" and "shortcuts with windows button not working" issues)
 **v1.0**: (first iteration, at least... when I got the idea to upload this here)

+## Script Files
+`"Hey!
+I know my stuff.
+I want to set it up myself!
+Manually!"` Don't worry.
+I got your back.
+If you want to copy the contents of the actual scripts and play with them *yourself*, you will find them inside `Tools-Data/iQScript-Configurator/iQScript-Configurator/Resources`.
+Or you can simply follow [this link here](https://github.com/iQuerz/iQScript/tree/main/Tools-Data/iQScript-Configurator/iQScript-Configurator/Resources).

 ## //TODO:
 - Add a hotkey for a gui with all the hotkeys (context menu)